MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Towards minimal interaction cross-encoders

-Across all backbones, \Cref{tab:MskEvalsFT} shows that further masking up to \Cref{mask_step:2} either exceeds or matches the performances of the fine-tuned baselines, both ID and OOD.
-We observe a gain of 5.5 nDCG@10 points in average for \Cref{mask_step:1} on MiniLM, across OOD datasets over the fine-tuned baseline.
-With this masking strategy, MiniLM reaches the best performances, both for ID and OOD, even surpassing the original cross-encoder HuggingFace checkpoint on BEIR.
-We can draw to conclusions from that.
-First, this confirms that \CLS{} does not need to attend to the document to receive the appropriate relevance signals (\cref{mask_step:1}).
-On the contrary, OOD results show that cross-encoders capture \emph{spurious} correlations when allowing this transfer of information.
-Second, $D \blocked Q$ (\cref{mask_step:2}) across all layers does not harm the effectiveness of cross-encoders, while this ablation can potentially lead to substantial gain in efficiency.
-This contradicts the masking strategy of Sparse CE \cite{schlattInvestigatingEffectsSparse2024} ($Q \blocked D$) as we observe no improvement on the effectiveness compared to the unmasked MiniLM cross-encoder (63.8 vs 63.0 on average in ID, and 44.7 vs 44.9 on average in OOD).
-This suggests that our decision is key in not only maintaining, but also increasing, the cross-encoder effectiveness, while improving its efficiency.
+For both backbones, \Cref{tab:MskEvalsFT} shows that further masking up to \Cref{mask_step:2} either exceeds or matches the performance of the fine-tuned baselines, both ID and OOD ($+5.5$ nDCG@10 in average on OOD for \Cref{mask_step:1} on MiniLM).
+With this masking strategy, MiniLM reaches the best performances, both for ID and OOD.
+We can draw two conclusions from that: (i) it confirms that \CLS{} does not need to attend to the document to receive the appropriate relevance signals (\cref{mask_step:1}).
+In contrast, OOD results suggest that cross-encoders capture \emph{spurious} correlations when allowing this transfer of information; and (ii) Using \cref{mask_step:2} ($D \blocked Q$) across all layers does not harm cross-encoders effectiveness, while it potentially enables substantial gain in efficiency.
+This also contradicts the masking strategy of Sparse CE \cite{schlattInvestigatingEffectsSparse2024} ($Q \blocked D$) as we observe no improvement on the effectiveness compared to the unmasked MiniLM cross-encoder when applying their sparsification.
+This strengthens our design choice for simultaneously improving both effectiveness and efficiency.